justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 	found in /header and implementation files of those headers found in /implementation.
 You'll notice Compiler.cpp, BuildTokens.cpp,
 	PrintASTNodeTree.cpp, ProgramValidator.cpp, SemanticValidator.cpp
-	and TMGenerator.coo in the src/ directory.
+	and TMGenerator.cpp in the src/ directory.
 They serve separate purposes and are thus separated.
-Compiler.cpp will be our final cpp class containing all other objects.
+Compiler.cpp will be our final cpp class containing all other objects, BuildTokens.cpp prints the tokens of a valid Klein file to the screen, PrintASTNodeTree.cpp prints a formatted listing of tree nodes of the klein program, ProgramValidator.cpp parses the klein program and outputs if it is valid or not, SemanticValidator checks to see if the klein program adheres to klein's grammar and TMGenerator creates a tm file.

 	TEST: A directory containing all files for testing our code.
 This includes unit test and arbitrary (invalid) .kln files for further testing.